Voice Agent Call Logging: Schema, Taxonomy & Compliance

 Call logging is the foundation.
 Without it, compliance is unverifiable, debugging is guesswork, and operational improvements are based on anecdote rather than evidence.

-This guide covers what call logging means for AI voice agents, how to classify the events your agents produce, and what GDPR, HIPAA, and TCPA require from your logging infrastructure.
+This guide covers what call logging means for AI voice agents, the schema that makes logs debuggable, how to classify the events your agents produce, and what GDPR, HIPAA, and TCPA require from your logging infrastructure.

 What is Call Logging for AI Voice Agents?